-Design Trend of the Month – Smart Gardens
+Design Trend of the Month – Smart Gardens4 Mins

 This month’s featured design trend is a glimpse into the future of outdoor maintenance; behold, the innovative genius of smart gardens!
 Explore all the ways that technology can support your appreciation of the natural world, rather than compete with it.

 Watering the garden can be a peaceful, meditative affair (especially with a refreshing beer in hand).
 However, it can also be a struggle to keep your gardens quenched when life gets busy or if you love weekend getaways!

 Irrigation systems have long been a solution to time-efficient watering methods and water-wise practices during drought periods.
 But now, you can install smart irrigation systems that devise appropriate watering needs from weather forecasts, monitor soil dryness and even links to your phone!
 Certain apps will even allow you to manage your irrigation remotely and plan up to 10 different zones, all with individual schedules!